 4. Condition of teeth

-The condition of teeth decides the treatment plan.
+The condition of the teeth decides the treatment plan.
 For natural teeth treatment time with forsus springs can be good.
-But, if you have a tooth with a crown, bridge, root canal treatment, veneer or any dental prosthesis, the duration of treatment may delay than usual.
+But, if you have a tooth with a crown, bridge, root canal treatment, veneer, or any dental prosthesis, the duration of treatment may delayed than usual.

 Sometimes, your teeth may not be in a favorable position which may again cause a delay.

 Periodontal health is one of the important factors that determine how’ll progress.

 If you don’t have good periodontal health or you can’t maintain periodontal health during the treatment period with forsus springs, the duration of treatment will be prolonged